Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Experiments

 \subsection{Deep Generative Models}

 We follow the setup of sliced Wasserstein deep generative models in~\cite{deshpande2018generative}.
 The full settings of the framework including neural network architectures, training framework, and hyperparameters are given Appendix~\ref{subsec:add_dgm}.
-We compare MSW with previous baselines including SW, Max-SW, K-SW, and Max-K-SW on benchmark datasets: CIFAR10 (image size 32x32)~\cite{krizhevsky2009learning}, and CelebA (image size 64x64).
+We compare MSW with previous baselines including SW, Max-SW, K-SW, and Max-K-SW on benchmark datasets: CIFAR10 (image size 32x32)~\cite{krizhevsky2009learning}, and CelebA~\cite{liu2015faceattributes} (image size 64x64).
 The evaluation metrics are FID score~\cite{heusel2017gans} and Inception score (IS)~\cite{salimans2016improved} (except on CelebA since IS score poorly captures the perceptual quality of face images~\cite{heusel2017gans}).
 A notable change in computing Max-SW is that we do not use momentum in optimization for max projecting direction like in previous works~\cite{kolouri2019generalized,nguyen2022amortized}, which leads to a better result.

-\textbf{Summary of generative performance:} We train generative models with SW ($L \in \{100,1000,10000\}$), Max-SW ($T \in \{10,100,1000\}$, the learning rate for projected gradient ascent algorithm $\eta \in \{0.01,0.1\}$), K-SW ($L \in \{1,10,100\}, K=10$), Max-K-SW ($K=10, \eta \in \{0.01,0.1\}$), MSW (all variant, $L=\{10,100\},T\in \{10,100\}$), iMSW and viMSW ($\eta \in \{0.01,0.1\}$), rMSW and viMSW and ($\kappa \in \{10,50\}$).
+\textbf{Summary of generative performance.} We train generative models with SW ($L \in \{100,1000,10000\}$), K-SW ($L \in \{1,10,100\}, K=10$), Max-K-SW ($K=\{1,10\},T=\{1,10,100,1000\}, \eta \in \{0.01,0.1\}$)(Max-K-SW (K=1) is Max-SW), MSW (all variant, $L=\{10,100\},T\in \{10,100\}$), iMSW and viMSW ($\eta \in \{0.01,0.1\}$), and viMSW and ($\kappa \in \{10,50\}$).
 We report the best FID score and the best IS score for each distance in Table~\ref{tab:summary}.
 In addition, we show how scores change with respect to the training epochs in Figure~\ref{fig:iterFID}.
 Overall, we observe that viMSW and iMSW give the best generative performance in terms of the final scores and fast convergence on CIFAR10 and CelebA.
-Other MSW variants including rMSW and oMSW give comparable results to baselines.
+The oMSW gives comparable results to baselines.
 Since most computation in training deep generative models is for updating neural networks, the computational time for distances is almost the same.
-Furthermore, we show some generated images on CelebA in Figure~\ref{fig:main_celeba} and all generated images on CIFAR10 and CelebA in Figure~\ref{fig:cifar} and Figure~\ref{fig:celeba} in Appendix~\ref{subsec:add_dgm}.
+Furthermore, we show some generated images on CelebA in Figure~\ref{fig:iterFID} and all generated images on CIFAR10 and CelebA in Figure~\ref{fig:cifar} and Figure~\ref{fig:celeba} in Appendix~\ref{subsec:add_dgm}.
 We visually observe that the qualitative results are consistent with the quantitative results in Table~\ref{tab:summary}.